israralam145/366pi-Internship-Journal/Week 8.md

 <h3>Progress</h3>

 * One major issue encountered.
 Gmail doesn't allow embedding base64 encoded images for security reasons while in Outlook, it's working.
 * I'm researching it.
-Hope I'll find a way.
+Hope I'll find a way to solve this issue.
 * I was using a local file address for the image files.
 So that, the recipient does not receive the image.
 It was a very noob practice.
 Fixed that too.